garagesocial/gs-boston-guide/README.md

-gs-boston-guide
+Guide to Boston
 ===============

-A wiki Guide to Boston
+Access the guide at https://github.com/garagesocial/gs-boston-guide